skgchn/conways-game-of-life-oop-solid/README.md

 <b>Yet to do</b><br>

-1. Use a factory pattern to run both the web and console apps from same initial file index.php, not requiring separate files for each, that is not requiring both index.php and golcli.php<br>
+1. Implement a class or a method so as to not access superglobal $_GET directly.<br>
 2. Add HTML, header, body tags, etc. in HTMLGameRenderer...currently missing.<br>
 3. Move js and css into separate javascript and css files respectively.<br>
+4. Add unit tests<br>
+5. Use a factory pattern to run both the web and console apps from same initial file index.php, not requiring separate files for each, that is not requiring both index.php and golcli.php<br>
+6. Reduce memory footprint by passing around classnames of renderers, persistors, etc. and instantiating them only when using them<br>
-4. In both Console and Web UI, add ability to specify board type and board initializer apart from the width and height when starting a new game.<br>
+7. In both Console and Web UI, add ability to specify board type and board initializer apart from the width and height when starting a new game.<br>
-5. Reduce memory footprint by passing around classnames of renderers, persistors, etc. and instantiating them only when using them<br>
-6. Use gif images to show deaths and aging in each step.
-Survivors need to have grey hairs and not be jumping around.<br>
-7. Implement a class or a method so as to not access superglobal $_GET directly.<br>
-8. Add unit tests!<br>
+8. Give user the ability to create the initial configuration.<br>
 9. Implement MySQLBoardPersister<br>
-10. Give user the ability to create the initial configuration.<br>